shoumodip/bs/docs/stdlib.md

 [69, 69, 69, 69, 69]
 ```

-This can also be used along with `array.resize()` to quickly create new arrays
-with a preset size and value.
+Use this with `array.resize()` to create an array with a preset size and value.

 ```bs
 var xs = [].resize(5).fill("foo")